 Sprinkle your worktop with flour, and thinly roll out your shortcrust pastry to around 3mm.
 Cut out 12 bases and 12 tops.
 (You may need to re-form the scraps into a ball and roll the pastry out again.)
 You can use star cutters for the tops, serrated edges, or just plain circles, whatever you like.

 Place the bases gently in the tin.
-Fill each with roughly one generous teaspoon of mincemeat, followed by half a teaspoon of cream cheese (if using).
+Fill each with roughly one generous teaspoon of mincemeat, followed by half a teaspoon of mascarpone.
 The filling will expand a little in the oven, so don’t be tempted to over-stuff them.
 Place the lids on top, making sure they are firmly fixed into position.
 Glaze the tops with egg-wash or milk for shine.

 Bake for 15-20 minutes, checking halfway through to make sure the tops are not browning too quickly.
 When the tops are golden and the pastry is cooked through, remove from the oven and leave to cool in the tin for five minutes or so, before transferring to a wire rack.

-Sprinkle a little icing sugar on them just before serving and eat warm, maybe with some double cream.
+Sprinkle a little icing sugar on them just before serving and eat warm, maybe with some double cream or extra mascarpone.